Kequc/kequtwitch/docs-md/inferences.md

 ---
 ## Inferred type

-A special parameter called `inferred.command`, if you wish to use it, will emit the message again using the name that you want.
+A special parameter called `command`, if you wish to use it, will emit the message again using the name that you want.

 ```javascript
 twitch.irc.inference('JOIN', function (msg) {